Updated: 02/12/2018 | February 12th, 2018

 Often called the Miami of the South, Panama City is the capital of Panama and very much like the US city of Miami.
-There are high-rise condos located on the waterfront, lots of traffic, Spanish music everywhere, lots of movements, and an electric energy.
-But I actually found it to remind me more of Bangkok than anywhere else.
-Like Bangkok, it was gritty, energetic, active, modern yet still developing.
-Like Bangkok, high rises buttressed abandoned buildings sharply contrasted the slums that are still littered throughout the city.
+There are high-rise condos located on the waterfront, lots of traffic, Spanish music everywhere, lots of movement, and an electric energy.
+But I actually found it reminded me more of Bangkok than anywhere else.
+Like Bangkok, it was gritty, energetic, active, and modern yet still developing.
+Like Bangkok, high-rises sharply contrasted with abandoned buildings and the slums that are still littered throughout the city.

 However, overall, I have neutral feelings about Panama City.
-I liked the sordid feel to the city; the tense energy where anything can happen at any moment, and the feeling that the city is always in motion.
-On the other hand, I never really felt safe in Panama City.
+I liked the sordid feel to the city, the tense energy where anything can happen at any moment, and the feeling that the city is always in motion.
+On the other hand, I never really felt safe there.
 I couldn’t help feel that something might go wrong if I moved just a few blocks in one direction.
-I’m a bit torn between these two opinions and I don’t think I’ve fully made up my mind yet on this place.
+I’m a bit torn between these two opinions, and I don’t think I’ve fully made up my mind yet on this place.

 That being said, I ended up staying in here for over a week and overall, I enjoyed myself.
 It’s a city you can easily get stuck in, and while I didn’t find much “to do,” I found these highlights the most interesting:

-Stroll through Casco Viejo, the 333-year-old Spanish colonial sector built in 1671, to witness the colonial and Canal Era historical buildings, which showcase Panama’s colonial past.
-Most of the buildings are now empty, dilapidated, and in ruin, but most are in the process of being renovated.
-Nevertheless, the area has a lot of old world Spanish charm to it.
-There’s a lot to see in Casco Viejo, such as a beautiful promenade, the Canal Museum, History Museum, and Presidential Palace.
+Stroll through Casco Viejo, the Spanish colonial sector built in 1671, to witness the colonial- and canal-era historical buildings, which showcase Panama’s past.
+Most of the buildings are now empty, dilapidated, and in ruin, but many are in the process of being renovated.
+Nevertheless, the area has a lot of Old World Spanish charm to it.
+There’s a lot to see in Casco Viejo, such as the beautiful promenade, Canal Museum, History Museum, and Presidential Palace.
 You’ll also find some amazing food in the area.
-I highly recommend the weekend market in Plaza Independence for its delicious and cheap meals.
+I highly recommend the weekend market in Independence Plaza for its delicious and cheap meals.